VLCDoC: Vision-Language Contrastive Pre-Training Model for Cross-Modal Document Classification: Related Work

 \subsection{Attention Mechanism}

-The attention mechanism has stimulated interest in the domain of deep learning, it was adopted to learn to attend to the most relevant regions of the input space in order to assign different weights to different regions.
-It was first proposed by Bahdanau \etal~\cite{Bahdanau2015NeuralMT} for neural machine translation.
-The mechanism is firstly used for machine translation where the most relevant words for the output often occur at similar positions in the input sequence.

-Specifically, attention learning has seen increased attention lately in the field of document understanding, image-text matching, and cross-modal retrieval, aiming at learning the internal relations in a text sentence or in an image.
-To model the internal relationships among different modalities, we adopt the contextualized attention mechanism from natural language processing (NLP) ~\cite{vaswani2017attention} to improve the location accuracy of a document image region in the vision modality for the desired text sequence in the language modality~\cite{huang2022layoutlmv3, li2021selfdoc, appalaraju2021docformer, powalski2021going}.
-Our proposal highlights both the cross-modal co-attention (InterMCA), and internal self-attention (IntraMSA) mechanisms which are integrated in the proposed model, which means that self-attention and co-attention are integrated in the proposed model.
+The attention mechanism was adopted to learn to attend to the most relevant regions of the input space to assign different weights to different regions, and to the most relevant words for the output which often occur at similar positions in the input sequence as introduced by Bahdanau \etal~\cite{Bahdanau2015NeuralMT}.
+Specifically, self-attention and co-attention learning have been widely applied in multimodal vision-language learning tasks like document understanding, and image captioning~\cite{li2021selfdoc, appalaraju2021docformer, Nam_2017_CVPR}, aiming at learning the internal relations in a text sentence or in an image.
+To model the internal relationships among different modalities, we adopt the contextualized attention mechanism from NLP ~\cite{vaswani2017attention} to improve the location accuracy of a document image region in the vision modality for the desired text sequence in the language modality.
+Our proposal highlights cross-modal co-attention (InterMCA), and internal self-attention (IntraMSA) mechanisms which are integrated in VLCDoC.